2005:

 of a new exhibit: Behind the Magic - 50 Years of Disneyland.
 The 3-part exhibition features

-Disney’s early life as a cartoonist and filmmaker; renderings and plans for his amusement park; and a section on the Imagineers.
+Disney’s early life as a cartoonist and filmmaker; renderings and plans for his amusement park; and a section on

 Fullerton Railroad Days kicks off for a weekend of festivities at the Fullerton Train